Salvaging Federated Learning by Local Adaptation: Background

 Achieving a given $(\epsilon,\delta)$ privacy guarantee involves carefully selecting the clipping bound $S$ and noise $\sigma$ using the moments accountant method~\cite{abadi2016deep}.
 We omit the details and instead using parameters from previous work with a similar setup~\cite{fedlearn_dp}.

 \paragraphbe{Adding integrity.} Training with millions of participants is inherently vulnerable to malicious participants who can prevent the training from converging and/or inject a backdoor into the model~\cite{bagdasaryan2018backdoor}.
-Per Equation~\ref{eq:fa}, averaging-based aggregation allows a malicious participant to trivially replace the global model $G^{t}$ by submitting a scaled version of a compromised model $X$ as his model update: $P_i^{t}= \frac{m}{\eta}(X-G^{t-1})$.

 To ensure that malicious participants and other outliers cannot influence the joint model, robust aggregation replaces average by median~\cite{yin2018byzantine, chen2019distributed}:

 where $\tilde{P}^{t}$ is the element-wise median among the updates submitted in round $t$.
 We focus on median aggregation, but our adaptation techniques also apply to other so called ``Byzantine-tolerant'' aggregation schemes~\cite{blanchard2017machine, mhamdi2018hidden, damaskinos2019aggregathor}.